Essential Life Support

 Messages

-If you expect a message while you're at the concert, notify one of the ushers.
-They'll tell you what to do.
-You should silence any portable phones and beepers.
+If you expect a message while you’re at the concert, notify an usher.
+She or he will tell you what to do.
+You should silence any mobile phones or other electronic devices.

 Special services